Loving Hummingbirds to Death

 To clean your feeder, flush the feeder with hot tap water and use a bottle brush to scrub the sides of the glass jar.
 Do NOT use soap; soap will leave a residue behind.
 (If you just can’t help yourself and must use soap, a bleach or vinegar and water solution rinse will remove soap residue.)

-, mix one part ordinary white cane sugar to four parts water.
+To make nectar, mix one part ordinary white cane sugar to four parts water.
 (Do not use store bought mixtures, do not use honey or any other kind of sugar — just ordinary white cane sugar.)
 Bring to a quick boil, stir to dissolve the sugar, then let the mixture come to room temperature before you fill your feeder.Inspect the feeder carefully for black mold.
 If you see any mold growth, soak the feeder in a solution of 1/4 cup bleach to one gallon of water for one hour.

 The boiling water will help slow fermentation of the nectar, but as soon as a hummingbird beak dips and drinks, the microorganisms carried on the beak will be transferred into the nectar.